EddieCherian/smile-streak/README.md

 Building Smile Streak highlighted how much behavior change depends on design decisions rather than raw functionality.
 Small choices — such as limiting recovery, avoiding false certainty, and reducing friction — have a disproportionate impact on whether a user stays engaged.

 The project also revealed the challenges of working with real-world healthcare data, where imperfect information must be handled responsibly and transparently.
-This project grew out of my own difficulty maintaining routines after missed days, and my frustration with how hard it is to evaluate dental care options responsibly.

 ⸻

 Future Improvements

 • Aggregated reflection insights to surface patterns over time
 • Optional account system for cross-device sync
 • Accessibility and localization improvements
 • Expanded provider data sources

 ⸻